atdd-bdd/GherkinExecutorForJava/README.md

     "Data" - describes the attributes of an object "Import" - describes the constructor and package for non-primitive attributes "Define" - defines words and their values that can replace the words in tables.
+`   "* Data" - alternative for Data, to have Gherkin Editors not report error
+    "* Import" - alternative for Import,
+    "* Define" - alternative
 ```

 ## More Information